ungtb10d/ios-banken/README.md

 Run `carthage update` to build the dependencies.

+Drag SbankenClient.framework from the Carthage/Build/iOS/ directory
+to the Linked Frameworks and Libraries section of your Xcode project’s General settings.

 Add `$(SRCROOT)/Carthage/Build/iOS/SbankenClient.framework` to the Input Files of your Carthage copy-frameworks build step as well as `$(BUILT_PRODUCTS_DIR)/$(FRAMEWORKS_FOLDER_PATH)/SbankenClient.framework`